brunonicko/basicco/README.rst

 Class decorator that prevents changing the attribute values for classes and/or their instances after they have been initialized.

+Features are also available through the metaclass `basicco.frozen.FrozenMeta`.

 .. code:: python

     >>> from basicco import Base, frozen